asavschaeffer/wikikit/technical/HLD-gen.md

 output_type: markdown
 output_file: high_level_design.md
 instructions: |
+  AUTONOMOUS DOCUMENT GENERATION:
-  Analyze the conversation history and project context to create a detailed high-level design document.
+  Analyze the complete conversation history to extract all relevant project details, technical decisions, feature discussions, and architectural considerations mentioned so far.
+Synthesize this information into a comprehensive high-level design document.

-  Focus on architectural decisions, system interactions, and technical implementation strategy.
-  Include specific technology choices with brief justifications.
-  Ensure all sections are filled with concrete information rather than placeholder text.
+  EXTRACTION TARGETS:
+  - App name, purpose, and core functionality from any descriptions
+  - Technical stack preferences or requirements mentioned
+  - User stories, features, or capabilities discussed
+  - Performance, scalability, or architectural concerns raised
+  - Integration requirements or external services mentioned
+  - Security, compliance, or business requirements noted

+  OUTPUT REQUIREMENTS:
+  - Fill every section with specific, concrete information derived from the conversation
+  - If certain technical details weren't discussed, make reasonable architectural decisions
+  - Provide brief justifications for technology choices based on project requirements
+  - Ensure the document serves as a actionable blueprint for development
-  Do not include any meta-commentary or explanatory text outside the document structure.
+  - Do not include placeholder text, meta-commentary, or requests for additional information
-  Output only the markdown document below.
+  - Output only the markdown document structure below

 output_format: |
   # High-Level Design Document: {{app_name}}